 - Combine wet ingredients in your bowl (peanut butter, vanilla extract, applesauce, and almond milk).
 If peanut butter is thick and not easy to combine, warm it in the microwave for 30 seconds or until it softens.
 You can also add 1 tablespoon of almond butter to help make it smoother.

-- Add flour, baking soda, and coconut sugar.
+- Add almond flour, baking soda, and coconut sugar to the bowl.
 Stir with spatula until combined.
-Batter will be crumbly.
-That's normal.

 - Scoop a tablespoon amount of dough and roll into a ball.
 If you choose, you can roll the balls in coconut sugar.
 Place 2 inches apart on baking sheet.

-- When all the balls are rolled out gently press down to flatten with a fork.
+- When all the balls are rolled out gently press down to flatten with a fork, making a crisscross pattern.

 - Bake at 350 F for 8 minutes.
 Take out and allow to cool completely for at least 10 minutes before removing them from the cookie sheet.